sqfmi/badgy/README.md

 3. WifiManager library: you can find the repo [here](https://github.com/tzapu/WiFiManager).
 You can also find this in the Library Manager under 'WiFiManager by tzapu'.
 4. Time library: you can find the repo [here](https://github.com/PaulStoffregen/Time).
 5. ArduinoJson library: you can find the repo [here](https://github.com/bblanchon/ArduinoJson).
 You can also find this in the Library Manager under 'ArduinoJson by Benoit Blanchon'.
 Make sure that you install a 5.x version since some of the examples require that.

+## Autoreset
+Some users have reported that Badgy doesn't automatically reset after uploading a new sketch via USB; this appears to be an issue with the ESP8266 Arduino library v2.5.0+.
+You can either toggle the power switch to reset, or downgrade to v2.4.2.
+This issue does not affect the operation of Badgy